Azure/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-inkrecognizer/README.md

 #### Get URL

-TODO.
+Please find the URL at [Ink Recognizer Rest API documentation][ink_recognizer_restapi_docs]

 #### Get credentials

-TODO.
+Please follow the instructions on [Ink Recognizer][azure_ink_recognizer_home].

 ## Key concepts

-TODO.

-## Examples

-The [Samples][samples] provide several code snippets covering some of the most common Ink Recognizer SDK tasks, including:

-* Implement InkPoint and InkStroke classes
-* Convert stroke unit from pixel to mm
-* Set language recognition locale
-* Indexing a key word from recognition results
-* Set application kind if user know expected type of ink content

 ### Implement ink stroke

-If you don't have any pre-defined ink point or ink stroke classes, you can either follow the [Ink Stroke Interfaces][ink_stroke_file] to build your stroke, or build your own class that has all required fields.
+If you don't have any pre-defined ink point or ink stroke classes, you can either follow the [Ink Stroke Interfaces][ref_ink_stroke_file] to build your stroke, or build your own class that has all required fields.
 If you already defined ink strokes yourself, you should feed attributes in your class according to the interfaces.

 ```Python
 from azure.cognitiveservices.inkrecognizer import InkStrokeKind